TOP TIPs on how to hire WordPress designers (Freelance)

 In reality, you should treat this as a normal hiring process - with interviews and assessment of skills as necessary.

 The difference with this board is also that you won't just find wp coders for hire.
-This job board is open to all types of web designers, so finding WordPress experts will require some sifting.
+It is open to all types of web designers, so finding WordPress experts will require some sifting.

 Another WP development specific job board: WP Hired